What is dwm.exe and why is it using so much memory?

 As more program windows are opened the memory of this process will increase sometimes using several megabytes.
 This is normal behavior.

 If you're trying to maximize the performance of your computer, or concerned about how much memory this process is using, we first suggest disabling Windows Aero to see if this has any effect.
-If after doing this you still wish to disable dwm.exe it can be done by following the below steps.
+If after doing this you still want to disable dwm.exe it can be done by following the steps below.

 - Click Start